mediacloud/backend/doc/backup_crawler.markdown

-# Temporary crawler
+# Backup crawler

-Following are instructions for setting up and running a temporary crawler (backup crawler) on an AWS machine.
-We use a temporary crawler for times in which we know that we will or might have to take down the main crawler for more than a few hours.
+Following are instructions for setting up and running a backup crawler on an AWS machine.
+We use a backup crawler for times in which we know that we will or might have to take down the main crawler for more than a few hours.
 Some of our biggest RSS feeds start scrolling stories off after a few hours, so we risk losing stories during extended crawler down time.
 In those cases, we run a temporary version of the crawler that collects only feeds and the URLs found on the feeds.
-Once the main crawler comes back up, we export the feeds and story URLs from the temporary crawler back to the main crawler.
+Once the main crawler comes back up, we export the feeds and story URLs from the backup crawler back to the main crawler.

 ## Setting up